EMDK/docs/edge/source/guide/setupDevice.md

 # Configuring A Device

->NOTE: Devices will need to be updated with the EMDK for Android Device Runtime v3.1.18
+>NOTE: Devices will need to be updated with the latest EMDK for Android Device Runtime

 ##	Installing EMDK for Android Device Runtime using Deployment utility